 In today’s business environment, where the consumer has more power than ever before, the decision to do business with one brand over another is often a very personal one.
 People want to interact with brands that embody many of the same beliefs and values that they do.
 Podcasts provide a very real way to engage with an audience and convey those values and beliefs.
 If done correctly, a podcast can act as a very intimate conversation with your customers; a way for you to showcase your worth, build relationships and show how much you value them.
 As Roman Mars, producer of the top 20 most-downloaded podcasts, “99% Invisible,” puts it, “My connection to the audience is something I completely cherish and is a part of the medium that is really unique.”

 As with anything, starting a podcast needs to be done with much care and consideration.
 You need to know who you are trying to reach and how you plan to keep them engaged.
-The last thing you want to do is waste value time and energy speaking into a vacuum.
-Take some time to listen to some of the startup / entrepreneur podcasts that are doing it right and use them as a model to help design your own.
-If you are providing helpful, unique, and valuable content, chances are your podcast will payoff for your startup.
+The last thing you want to do is waste valuable time and energy speaking into a vacuum.
+Take some time to listen to some of the startup/entrepreneur podcasts that are doing it right and use them as a model to help design your own.
+If you are providing helpful, unique, and valuable content, chances are your podcast will pay off for your startup.

 As a startup, have you started a podcast of your own?
 What are some of the learnings you’ve had thus far?
 We’d love to hear!